zrrrzzt/gpagespeed/README.md

 To use this you must Acquire an API key from [Google Developers Console](https://console.developers.google.com/).

-The module outputs the result as string.
+The module outputs the result as a string.

+To get a nice formatted report try [psi](https://github.com/addyosmani/psi)

 ##Installation
 ```